Theory of reinforcement learning (RL), with a focus on sample complexity analyses.

 Coursework & Grading

-Homework may be assigned on an ad hoc basis to help students digest particular material.
 The main assignment will be a course project that involves literature review, reproduction of theoretical analyses in existing work, and original research (see details below).
 No exams.
-Grades decomposition: tentatively 40% homework and 60% project; subject to +-10% changes depending on the actual number of homework assignments (expected: 3).
+Grades decomposition: tentatively 40% homework and 60% project; subject to +-10% changes depending on the actual number of graded homework assignments (expected: 3; there may be separate ad hoc assignments that are not graded).

 Topics Covered in Lectures